Phoenix Wage Garnishment Attorneys

 Under Arizona Title 25 – Chapter 5 – Article 1 25-521, the state of Arizona allows bank levies for family support.

-In the event of a court ordered judgement, the department may issue a levy and collect the full amount owed.
+In the event of a court ordered judgment, the department may issue a levy and collect the full amount owed.
 Arizona bank levy laws also allow collection on all property and rights to property not including exemptions under federal and state laws.

 Arizona Title 23 – Chapter 4 – Articles 5 23-752 and 23-755 allow for the seizure of personal property as well as wages under Arizona bank levy laws.